dlabouesse/web-server-installer/README.md

 ---
 ## TODO
-The firewall does not work as intended.
-It seems that too many ports are open, and that banned IP addresses are not added to the firewall...
-Needs further investigation.

 Ensure fail2ban and portsentry are compatible with Debian 13.
 (Not tested yet)
 - `sudo journalctl -u portsentry -f` to check if portsentry is running properly.